basho-labs/the-basho-community/code-of-conduct.md

 * [Support others in the community](#support-others-in-the-community)
 * [Get support from others in the community](#get-support-from-others-in-the-community)

-This Code of Conduct reflects the agreed standards of behavior for members of the Riak community, in any forum, mailing list, wiki, website, IRC channel, public meeting or private correspondence within the context of Riak and its services.
+This Code of Conduct reflects the agreed standards of behavior for members of our community, in any forum, mailing list, wiki, website, IRC channel, public meeting or private correspondence within the context of Riak and its services.
 The community acts according to the standards written down in this Code of Conduct and will defend these standards for the benefit of the community.
 Leaders of any group, such as moderators of mailing lists, IRC channels, forums, etc., will exercise the right to suspend access to any person who persistently breaks our shared Code of Conduct.

 ###Be considerate